petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/message-boards/user-guide/getting-started-with-message-boards.md

 # Getting Started with Message Boards

-Liferay DXP's Message Boards app is a forum application which can be added to any DXP site page.
-A Message Board on DXP can be [scoped to a site](https://help.liferay.com/hc/articles/360028819992-Widget-Scope), including a regular site, an organization’s site, or a user's profile site or dashboard site.
+Liferay DXP's Message Boards app is a forum application that can be added to any DXP site page.
+A Message Board on DXP can be [scoped to a site](../../../system-administration/configuring-liferay/understanding-configuration-scope.md), including a regular site, an organization’s site, or a user's profile site or dashboard site.

 ## Adding Message Boards to a Site